-The Declaration of Independence
+The Declaration of Independence: Foundations of American Government

-Written in 1776, the Declaration of Independence was intended to declare
+Written in 1776, the Declaration of Independence was intended to formally declare the independence of the thirteen American colonies from the British Empire.
+The document is structured into two main components:

-the independence of the colonies from the British Empire.
-The declaration consists of two parts, with the first being the right of man to have a government of his own creation.
-In the second part, the declaration lists grievances against the English king.
-“The colonists’ momentous decision in July 1776 to break away from England in order to govern themselves marked the first time in human history that an independent nation came into existence by affirming a universal moral principle that stood above, and served as a standard for, all government.”
-(The Commission on Unalienable Rights, 2020)
+The colonists' momentous decision in July 1776 to break away from England in order to govern themselves marked the first time in human history that an independent nation came into existence by affirming a universal moral principle that stood above, and served as a standard for, all government (The Commission on Unalienable Rights, 2020).

-Ideas of the Declaration of Independence
+Ideas and Philosophical Basis of the Declaration

-Based on the theory that all men are entitled to certain basic rights, that the purpose of government is to protect those rights, and that the people have the right to abolish the government if it doesn't fulfill its duties, the Declaration laid the philosophical basis for secession.
-(McClellan, 1989) The declaration uses natural law and natural rights to justify the separation of the colonies and the formation of independent states.
-It is important for the founders to explain why separation was justified and why it was not treason.
-“The Declaration was viewed as abolishing the social contract with Great Britain and establishing a state of nature between two independent polities.”
-(Barnett, 2019)
+The Declaration uses natural law and natural rights to justify the separation of the colonies and the formation of independent states.
+It was important for the Founders to explain why separation was justified and why the act was not treasonous.
+By declaring independence, the Founders viewed the Declaration as effectively abolishing the social contract with Great Britain and establishing a state of nature between two independent polities (Barnett, 2019).

-The Understanding of Rights
+The Understanding of Unalienable Rights

 “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.”
 (Declaration of Independence: A Transcription, 2022)